Everything You Need to Know About Insurance Excess

 The Benefits of Voluntary Excesses

-Voluntary excesses can lower the cost of auto insurance.
+Voluntary excesses is one way to get cheap insurance.
 This is because the company will have to pay less to resolve a claim and so the risk the company takes on in insuring the driver is reduced.
 Insurance is a statics-based market, and so lowering the risk the insurance company faces results in lower charges for your premium.

 There are many motorists who can benefit from increasing their voluntary excesses, but it is not a strategy that is right for everyone.
 Motorists who face high insurance costs because of other factors may benefit from the lower insurance rate from the higher voluntary excesses.
 This is especially true for youths, those with drink-driving convictions, a history of speeding, or other criminal records.